EMDR Therapy in NYC for Women

-EMDR (Eye Movement Desensitization and Reprocessing) is a structured, evidence-based therapy that helps the brain process distressing memories and experiences so they no longer feel as emotionally intense or disruptive in daily life.
+Eye Movement Desensitization and Reprocessing (EMDR) is a structured, evidence-based therapy that helps the brain process distressing memories and experiences so they no longer feel as emotionally intense or disruptive in daily life.

-Many women seek EMDR therapy not only for very traumatic events, but for experiences that may be harder to name — including chronic stress, emotional overwhelm, painful relationship patterns, childhood experiences, and moments that left a lasting imprint.
+Many women seek EMDR therapy for traumatic events, childhood or early relational wounds and also for experiences that may be harder to name, including chronic stress, emotional overwhelm, painful relationship patterns, childhood experiences, and moments that left a lasting imprint.
 EMDR can be especially helpful when you feel like you understand what happened but still feel stuck emotionally, reactive, or weighed down.

 What EMDR Therapy Helps With